 Lexington Herald-Leader, September 2015 Gallery Hop Highlights, September 17, 2015

-NYFA Current, A Conversation with Artist Michelle Jaffé, by Madeleine Cutrona, April 17, 2015
+NYFA Current, A Conversation with Artist Michelle Jaffé, Madeleine Cutrona, April 17, 2015

-Bedford & Bowery, Come to Bed for some Pillow Talk with this Artist!, Angelica Frey, 3/26/2015
+Bedford & Bowery, Come to Bed for some Pillow Talk with this Artist, Angelica Frey, 3/26/15

 2014